CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 Sources

-2. The Pitcairn sexual assault cases required a special court system, and these judges were selected to serve in that system.
+2. The Pitcairn sexual assault cases required a unique court system, and these judges were selected to serve in that system.

 3. New Zealand attorneys were admitted to the Pitcairn bar to represent and advise defendants in criminal trials between 2005 and 2007.